For all the ones who are starting in the world of online advertising, today’s post on Online Advertising Terms will make you “dam” confident for sure.

 The most evident example of this is fake traffic, fake leads, or even misrepresented and ineffective ad placement.

-Ad Network one of the online advertising terms that are probably the life-blood for a digital marketer.
+Ad Network is one of the online advertising terms that are probably the life-blood for a digital marketer.
 Simply speaking, an ad network is an intermediary company.

 It functions as a broker between advertisers and publishers.
 The advertisers are the ones who want to purchase inventory and publishers are the ones who want to host ads.

 What is Above The Fold?

 This online advertising term applies to web design.